vindarel/cl-str/README.md

 ## Changelog

+* Feb, 2022: added `fit`: fit the string to the given length: either shorten it, either padd padding.
 * 0.20, May, 2021: added `ascii-p`.
 * 0.19.1, May, 2021: speed up `join` (by a factor of 4).
 * 0.19, October, 2020: added s-member